hugovallet/responsible-ml-project/README.md

 production-grade and development-grade models.
 2. Evidently: we use Evidently to measure input data drift when performing inference using production-level models stored on MLFlow
+3. Code Carbon: we use Code Carbon to track the electric consumption of our training and inference tasks, on the user's machine.
+NOTE: as of October 2024, Code Carbon UI seems down...
+Therefore, we won't show carbon tracking metrics on CC's dashboard

 For the sake of simplicity, in this simulation the tools will be deployed locally, on the user's computer.
 In a more "industrial" setup,